sudeepraja/sudeepraja.github.io/index.md

 published: true
 ---

-> Don't worry about the overall importance of the problem; work on it if it looks interesting.
-I think there's a sufficient correlation between interest and importance. — David Blackwell

 I am a first year doctoral student in the Industrial Engineering and Operations Research Department at Columbia University.

 I am broadly interested in the theoretical aspects of Machine Learning.
 Some speicific areas of interest include Online Learning, Bandits, Optimization, Reinforcement Learning Theory and Statistical learning theory.